WillStephenn/Agent-G/Project Spec.md

         *   Display conversations in a readable format.
 *   **Security:**
     *   This tool will need access to the `ENCRYPTION_KEY` (likely from `agent_cli/.env` or its own configured environment) to perform decryption and encryption.
-    *   Access to this tool should be strictly limited to the developer.
-    *   If it's a web application, it should ideally be run locally and not exposed to the internet.
+    *   The web application should be run locally and not exposed to the internet to maintain security.

 ## Instructions for Co-Pilot:
 Copilot Instructions